duncanka/lstm-causality-tagger/README.md

  * [Eigen](http://eigen.tuxfamily.org) (newer versions strongly recommended)
  * [CMake](http://www.cmake.org/)
  * [gcc](https://gcc.gnu.org/gcc-5/) (only tested with gcc version 5.3.0, may be incompatible with earlier versions)
+ * [Googletest](https://github.com/google/googletest) library, if you're going to compile in debug mode (which is necessary for unit tests)

 #### Build instructions